qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 ## Disconnecting from the Neatos

-### Step 1: Close the figure with the LIDAR data on polar coordinates.
+### Step 1: Close the figure with the LIDAR data on polar coordinates

 This automatically disconnects from your robot.
 If you accidentally close this window, you'll have to go back to step 5 of connecting above.

-### Step 2: Shut down the Raspberry Pi.
+### Step 2: Shut down the Raspberry Pi

 When you are done working with the robot, it is important to properly shutdown the raspberry pi.
 DO NOT just unplug the battery.
 To shutdown the pi, push the "up" button once (or more) until you see the message "Press select to Shutdown".
 Press select and wait for the green "ACT" LED on the left side of the Pi to flash steadily ten times then stay off.
 It is then safe to unplug the battery.